APALSA End of Year Recap

 University info sessions on safety protocol and travel logistics necessarily needed to be supplemented by an open dialogue on COVID-19's impact on the APA community.
 Both published and social media are explicitly racializing the pandemic in ways that are harmful to the safety and wellbeing of the APA community.
 Our campus has not been immune to this problem.
 As such, APALSA hosted an emergency General Body Meeting open to the entire Law Center community as our first Zoom event.
 The purpose of the event was to inform, educate, and empower both APA students and our Allies to identify and respond appropriately to instances of racism in our community.

-The event was co-sponsored by the Health Law Society, OutLaw (our LGTBQ+ affinity group), the Latin American Law Students Association, the Jewish Law Students Association, the First Generation Students Union, the Women of Color Collective, the Student Body Association, the Native American Law Students Association, the Women Legal Alliance, the Black Law Students Association, and the Muslim Law Students Association with support from the Office of the Dean of Students and the Office of Student Life.
+The event was co-sponsored by the Health Law Society, OutLaw (our LGTBQ+ affinity group), the Latin American Law Students Association, the Jewish Law Students Association, the First Generation Students Union, the Women of Color Collective, the Student Body Association, the Native American Law Students Association, the Women Legal Alliance, the Black Law Students Association, and the Muslim Law Students Association.

 Thursday, April 2: APALSA Trivia Night:

 About two dozen APALSA members gathered in teams of three on Zoom to battle it out for a Trivia Night.
 Questions came from music, art, history, science, and APALSA history, among others.
 Members were treated to SeoulSpice bibimbap bowls, and the top three teams were awarded gift cards to Busboy & Poets.
 APALSA was pleased to create a social environment for many of our members who found it difficult to adapt to quarantine life, and we were also proud to support local vendors in our community.